Skip to main content

 Viceroy Los Cabos: A Dreamlike Modern Hotel by the Sea

-At first glance, it looked like a rendering: white geometric volumes floating above still water, suspended between shifting light and the endless sea.
+It looked unreal at first—white geometric volumes floating on still water, caught between shifting light and sea.
 The caption mentioned that the architect had intended to create a space deliberately detached from reality—a place designed to feel like a dream.
 That idea stayed with me.
 What does it mean to build something that feels imagined rather than inhabited?
 The question lingered, leading me to learn more about this unusual meeting of land and sea.
 Located at the southern tip of Mexico’s Baja California Peninsula, Los Cabos is a region where arid landscapes and ocean horizons coexist—a tension that defines much of its scenery, even if not every shoreline bears their immediate trace.
 In San José del Cabo, the quieter of the twin towns that make up Los Cabos, Viceroy Los Cabos reveals itself not so much as a hotel, but as a spatial experience suspended between elements.
-Designed by Mexican architect Miguel Ángel Aragonés, the resort is arranged a...
+Designed by Mexican architect Miguel Ángel Aragonés, the resort is arranged as a series of minimalist white volume...

 Amangiri: The Desert Hotel That Changed How I See Space